-Since before the Yom Kippur War, I have adventurously navigated the Hebrew Bible and Hebrew currents within the New Testament.
+Since the twentieth century, I have adventurously navigated the Hebrew Bible and Hebrew currents within the New Testament.
 My journeys have been far-ranging, ongoing and existential.

 Kiddush beside Yam Kinneret (Sea of Galilee)

-[Scene composed by Lucy Paz, Ramat HaGolan, Israel]
+[Scene composed by Luci Paz, Ramat HaGolan, Israel]